 • "The Two-Troll Variant of the Bear's Son Folktale in Hálfdanar saga Brönufóstra and Gríms saga Lodinkinna," ARV: Journal of Scandinavian Folklore, vol. 31 (1975), pp. 35-43.

 A previously unnoticed bear's son analogue is identified in Hálfdanar saga and shown to be the most complete Germanic version, next to Beowulf, of the bear's son's underwater cave battle.
 The saga is then linked to Grims saga, not only through motifs held in common but also with a rare verbal parallel.
 The evidence suggests that the two sagas are related by virtue of indebtedness to a common source.
 Download "The Two-Troll Variant..."

 • “Grendel, Grettir and Two Skaldic Stanzas," Scripta Islandica, vol. 24 (1973), pp. 54-61.

 Stanzas 60 and 61 in Grettis saga, usually regarded as late additions to the saga, are re-examined and judged to be older than the surrounding prose, possibly as old as the mid 12th century.
 All four vellum manuscripts place the "specially hafted sword" (heftisax/hæftmece, a nonce word in both Old Icelandic and Old English), in the hands of the cave monster, which would be unique in Icelandic and Old English versions of the Bear's Son Folktale.
 Since none of the four manuscripts makes complete sense at this point, an emendation is proposed (employing only readings found at this place in each of the manuscripts), that places the specially hafted sword where it would be expected, into the hands of the hero.
 Download "Grendel, Grettir..."

 • "Literarisch verwandte Stellen in verschiedenen Fornaldarsagas," Fourth International Saga Conference (Munich: Institut für nordische Philologie der Universität München, 1979), pp. 1-17.

 Initially, two very different and hence presumably unrelated texts in Ála flekks saga and Hálfdanar saga Brönufóstra are shown to share their initial five lines virtually verbatim.
-This raises the possibility that saga authors intentionally tried to disguise their sources, which would account for the dozens of different Bear's Son folktale variants found in Icelandic literature and for the lack of verbal parallels that have been found.
+This raises the possibility that saga authors intentionally tried to disguise their sources, which would account for the dozens of different Bear's Son folktale variants found in Icelandic literature and for the scarcity of verbal parallels that have been found.
 Download "Literarisch verwandte Stellen..."

 Area 3: SAGA FORGERIES